CreateLab/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/controls/togglebutton.md

 ---
 Title: ToggleButton
 ---
 The `ToggleButton` control is a subclass of the `Button` control that has a built-in `checked` state.
 This means the button can be checked or unchecked on click by a user.
+You may change the styling of controls based on whether `ToggleButton` is checked or not by using the `:checked` [pseudoclass.](https://avaloniaui.net/docs/styles/styles#pseudoclasses)

 ## Source code
 [ToggleButton.cs](https://github.com/AvaloniaUI/Avalonia/blob/master/src/Avalonia.Controls/ToggleButton.cs)